 Joel Slutzky has served as the Chairman of the Board of Directors since he co-founded Odetics in 1969.
 Mr. Slutzky served as the Chief Executive Officer of Odetics from 1975 to February 2002.
-From August 1993 until January 1994, Mr. Slutzky assumed the additional responsibilities of Chief Financial Officer on an interim basis following the retirement of Odetics' former Chief Financial Officer.
-Mr. Slutzky also served as the President of Odetics from 1969 to 1975 and served as a director of ATL Products, Inc., a former subsidiary of Odetics, from its formation in 1993 until Quantum Corporation purchased ATL in October 1998.
-Mr. Slutzky currently serves in various capacities for the other subsidiaries of Odetics.
+Mr. Slutzky is also Chairman of Iteris and MAXxess, subsidiaries of Odetics.
+Mr. Slutzky also served on the Board of ATL Products, Inc. and on the Board of the American Electronics Association.
+Mr. Slutzky currently serves on the Board of KOCE, Future Scientists and Engineers of America, and the Orange County Business Council Workforce Task Group.
+Mr. Slutzky is also the Chairman of Project Tomorrow, an organization focused on improving Kindergarten through twelfth grade science education in Orange County.

 Kevin C. Daly, Ph.D. has served as a director of Odetics since 1993.
-Since July 2002, Dr. Daly has been the Chief Executive Officer of Avamar Technologies Inc., a provider of high availability storage software solutions.
-Dr. Daly was previously Chief Technical Officer of Quantum Corporation's Storage
+Since July 2002, Dr. Daly has been the Chief Executive Officer of Avamar Technologies, Inc., a provider of high availability data storage solutions.
+Dr. Daly was previously Chief Technical Officer of Quantum Corporation's Storage Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc., the former wholly-owned subsidiary of Odetics, from its foundation in 1993 until 2001.
+Dr. Daly also served as Chief Technical Officer of Odetics from 1985 until ATL's separation from Odetics in an initial public offering in March 1997.
+Odetics distributed its remaining 82.9% interest in ATL to the stockholders of Odetics in October 1997.
+Prior to Odetics, Dr. Daly was Director of the

-Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc. from its foundation in 1993 until 2001.
-Dr. Daly also served as Chief Technical Officer of Odetics from 1985 until ATL's separation from Odetics in an initial public offering in 1997.
-Prior to Odetics, Dr. Daly was Director of the Control and Dynamics Division of the Charles Stark Draper Laboratory at MIT from 1974 through 1985.
+Control and Dynamics Division of the Charles Stark Draper Laboratory at MIT from 1974 through 1985.
 Dr. Daly is also a member of the Board of Directors of Danka Business Systems PLC.